 Prospectus

 Because a variable annuity is a security and operates like a mutual fund, it is required to issue a prospectus to new investors that has most of the information that a prospectus of a mutual fund would have, in addition to a few features that are unique to variable annuities.
-One thing that cannot be done with variable annuities to take dividends and capital gains as a cash distribution.
+One thing that cannot be done with variable annuities is to take dividends and capital gains as a cash distribution.

 Mortality Guarantee